Nevada's 7th Senate district: 2012

 In 2012, incumbent Democrat David Parks, who had served for 16 years in the legislature, faced Republican Trish Marsh.
 Parks, who is openly gay, focused on his record fighting for LGBT rights, including a domestic partnership law he authored, as well as repealing needless tax exemptions and lowering the sales tax.
 Marsh, a salesperson and political newcomer, argued that Parks focused too much on LGBT rights and should prioritize other issues, such as lowering taxes and merging local and state departments.
 Parks, who was endorsed by the Las Vegas Review-Journal and out-raised Marsh $100,000 to $2,000, won the election with 64% of the vote.

-Federal and statewide results in District 7
+Federal and statewide results

 History

 The present 7th district was drawn during the reapportionment of the districts in 2011 after the 2010 Census.
 The newly drawn districts became effective for filing for office, and for nominating and electing senators on January 1, 2012, and for all other purposes on November 7 – the day after Election Day, when the new senator terms began.
 The area of District 7 is defined in the Nevada Revised Statutes using census tracts, block groups, and blocks.